-In addition to being either lifelong or acquired, delayed ejaculation is often categorized as being generalized or situational:
+In addition to being either lifelong or acquired, delayed ejaculation is often categorized as generalized or situational:

 Generalized delayed ejaculation.
 Men with generalized delayed ejaculation experience symptoms with all sexual partners and types of sexual stimulation.

-A variety of factors can be underlying causes for delayed ejaculation, from psychological issues to health problems, or even the use of certain types of medication.
+Numerous factors can play a role in delayed ejaculation causes, from psychological issues to health problems or even the use of certain medications.

 Potential psychological causes of delayed ejaculation include:

-Sometimes, delayed ejaculation is linked to a physical factor, such as nerve damage or use of a certain type of medication.
-Potential physical causes of delayed ejaculation include:
+Sometimes, delayed ejaculation is linked to a physical factor, like nerve damage or the use of a certain type of medication.

 Pelvis surgery.
 Some prostate surgeries, such as prostate removal or transurethral resection of the prostate, may cause delayed ejaculation.